What You Need to Know about Heat Stroke and Summer Running

 For runners, it means getting ready for hot-weather running.

-What’s really worrisome for runners is heat illness, or more specifically, heat stroke, a dangerous spike in body temperature.
+What’s really worrisome for runners is heat illness, or more specifically, heat stroke; a dangerous spike in body temperature.

 So, what is heat illness, when are runners at the greatest risk, and how can you avoid it?

-Heat illness and running
+Heat illness and it’s impact on running

 Research reviewed by the American College of Sports Medicine shows that intense exercise (like running) causes up to a twenty-fold increase in the body’s heat production.
 Most of this comes from the energy your muscles burn to keep you moving forward.